JakeKing/AutoSuricata/README.md

 AutoSuricata
 ============

-Suricata-IDS install script to automate (or simplify) deployments for Ubuntu!
+Suricata-IDS install script to automate (or simplify) deployments for Ubuntu.
+Now with added Sensu Checks for Suricata!

 I was well aware of the AutoSnort project built by @da667 that simplified the installation process of Snort super well and decided to build my own deployment script for Suricata to learn a little more about scripting, automation and deployment.